-Guided visualization is about using your imagination to change how you experience things.
-Visualization is a form of self hypnosis, linked to the power of positive thinking.
+Guided visualization is about using your imagination to change how things affect you.
+Guided Visualization is a form of self hypnosis, linked to the power of positive thinking.
 We all use visualization every day, whether we are aware of it or not.

-Visualization is what makes successful people successful, but unfortunately it is also what makes the losers losers.
+Visualization is what makes successful people successful.
+Unfortunately it is also what makes the losers, losers.
 Too many people spend their lives visualizing disaster and failure.
 By focusing on the negative all the time they are training their minds to generate the very failure they are trying to avoid.

 Guided visualization is a powerful technique for getting what you want.

 Guided visualization is not restricted to images.
 Visualization uses all the senses.
 The term includes muscle responses and the sensations of hearing and taste.
 Every part of your body, and your memory, can be involved any visualization.
 Many people find it hard to visualise but that does not mean that they cannot use guided visualization.
 It is the process of mental activation which is important.
 As long as you can imagine the situation in your own way, it does not matter whether or not you get an image as part of the process.
 It is still visualization.

 A good visualization involves the imagination and the emotions.
 A good visualization triggers powerful changes in your mind.
 These changes will go on working for a long time, and possibly will change the entire course of your life.
 Once your mind has experienced a vivid visualization, it cannot un-experience it.

 Athletes practice visualization extensively.
 For example, a high diver will pause for a few seconds just before the dive.
 In those few seconds the diver will visualize the perfect dive.
 The diver will mentally rehearse every twist and turn.
 The diver will try to feel the muscle movements, the sequence, the timing and everything else that goes to makes up a perfect dive.